A-Perrier/A-Perrier/README.md

   public static function paramountGoal()
   {
-    return "I want to create a website based on the \"Book where you're the hero\" concept, as author and developer";
+    return `I want to create a website based on the "Book where you're the hero" concept, as author and developer`;
   }

   public function getHobbies()